-The depositor will acquire the initial trust student loans from one or more of SLM ECFC, Bluemont Funding LLC, Town Center Funding LLC, Town Hall Funding LLC, SLM National Funding LLC and VL Funding LLC under separate purchase agreements and will subsequently sell them to the trust on the closing date under the sale agreement.
-We sometimes refer to Bluemont Funding LLC as Bluemont Funding, to Town Center Funding LLC as Town Center Funding, to Town Hall Funding LLC as Town Hall Funding, to SLM National Funding LLC as SLM National Funding and to VL Funding LLC as VL Funding.
-We also sometimes refer to each of SLM ECFC, Bluemont Funding, Town Center Funding, Town Hall Funding, SLM National Funding and VL Funding as a seller or collectively as the sellers, as applicable.
+The depositor will acquire the initial trust student loans from one or more of SLM ECFC, Blue Ridge Funding LLC, SLM National Funding LLC and VL Funding LLC under separate purchase agreements and will subsequently sell them to the trust on the closing date under the sale agreement.
+We sometimes refer to Blue Ridge Funding LLC as Blue Ridge Funding, to SLM National Funding LLC as SLM National Funding and to VL Funding LLC as VL Funding.
+We also sometimes refer to each of SLM ECFC, Blue Ridge Funding, SLM National Funding and VL Funding as a seller or collectively as the sellers, as applicable.
 The sale agreement and purchase agreements will each be dated as of the closing date.